joomengine/jcb-documentation/063-Proposed-Collaborative-Workflow-in-JCB.md

 2. Set the **Git Repository Folder Path** (e.g., `/home/user/Joomla/Git`).
 3. Save your settings.

-On your local system, create these directories manually if they don’t exist:
+On your local system, create these directories manually if they don't exist:

 ```bash
 mkdir -p ~/Joomla/Git